KihoPark/linear_rep_geometry/README.md

-This repo contains code for the paper.
+This repo contains code for the paper [Concept Algebra for Text-Controlled Vision Models].

-Run \texttt{store_matrices.py} first and run other jupyter notebooks.
-You need some GPU to obtain the embeddings efficiently.
+Run `store_matrices.py` first before you run other jupyter notebooks.
+You need some GPUs to implement them efficiently.